 Additionally, larger twin turbos may flow more air at lower PSI; stock turbos run about 23psi to produce 500whp while a larger TD04 turbo would make the same 500whp at less than 23psi.
 Running a turbo below its maximum limit will help with turbo reliability and longevity.
 Lastly, upgraded turbos will help reduce intake air temperatures and keep overall engine temperatures down.

 If you decided somewhere in the ballpark of 500whp is the goal for your N54 the following options may be your best bet.
 For those who may want more power in the future, consider upgrading to the more aggressive turbo setups listed in the 600-700+whp sections.

 TD03, Billet 15T Compressor Wheel, High Flow Custom Enlarged 9-blade Turbine Wheel

 Starting at $1,999

 These are a great balance of performance and cost.
-RB recommends keeping these turbos in the ballpark of 475-525whp, however they have proven capable of being pushed above those power levels.
-Though going above the recommendation may result in premature wear and shorter life-span.
+RB recommends keeping these turbos in the ballpark of 475-525whp, however, they have proven capable of being pushed above those power levels.
+Though going above the recommendation may result in premature wear and a shorter engine lifespan.

 2. Pure Stage 1 (450-500whp)